theprivateer/blog/README.md

 Filament admin at `/admin` is owned by the Base CMS package.
 The package registers the shared CMS resources for posts, pages, and categories, then discovers app-specific Filament code for Notes.
 Markdown editor uploads use the filesystem disk configured in `basecms.markdown_editor.attachments_disk`; this project sets that to `s3` and tracks uploaded files via the `Asset` model.
 The dashboard includes visit analytics widgets showing traffic stats over a configurable time window, plus a visitor classification breakdown separating human traffic from AI crawlers, search crawlers, and other bots.

+Base CMS also includes an optional AI-assisted meta description generator for Posts and Pages.
+When `basecms.ai.generate_meta_descriptions.enabled` is enabled, editors get a manual action on the edit screen that uses the Laravel AI SDK plus the current form title and rendered body content to fill `metadata.description` without auto-saving.
+The host app must have the Laravel AI SDK installed and at least one working text provider/API key configured.

 ## Architecture

 - **Package split**: Shared CMS code lives in `packages/privateer/basecms`; the app keeps Notes, Blade templates, feed composition, and route composition